adamzarn/vapor-base/README.md

 ## Setup

-After you've cloned the template, there's a few things you need to do:
+After you've cloned the template, there are a few things you need to do:

 ### Download Dependencies